-School phone lines are in short supply and are designated for official use only.
+School phone lines are designated for official use only.
 Students needing to contact a parent during the day should report to the main office and ask to use the designated phone.
 We encourage parents not to call or text their child during the school day.
 If you need to get a hold of your child, please call the office.